e3rd/WebHotkeys/README.md

     If you define both `code` and `key`, the `code` has the precedence.

-    If multiple shortcuts are defined, only the first one is executed.
+    If multiple shortcuts are defined, the one last defined only is executed.

+    "We attempt to determine whether the shortcut should not be triggered.
+Such as triggering shortcuts like `a` or `Delete` in an `<input>` contents, which makes no sense, but `F2` does.

     Some special shortcuts like `Ctrl+PageDown` will likely never be passed to the webpage and therefore do not function.
 * `hint` (`string`): Help text.